Morphan1/Voxalia/FAQ.md

 ### Where can I get Voxalia?

 - Talk to us!
 Check the contact page on the FreneticXYZ official website, and join us on IRC or Discord to get involved!
+- At this time, assets are being kept private to only people who've spoken directly with us about trying it out.
 - In the future, you'll be able to get the game without having to go through people, we have it this way only in early development.

 ### How do I get started once I have the game?